Ecosystem · Mobile-First Viking Cruises · 2024

 Past First Screen

-Users navigated past the first screen — a direct measure of onboarding success.
+Users navigated past the first screen — a direct measure of onboarding success and first-impression clarity.

 78%

-Users rated the new experience a vast improvement over both original products.
+Users rated the new experience a vast improvement over both original products — across all age groups and experience levels.

 ← Previous